alphagov/govuk-developer-docs/source/manual/tools.html.md

 <https://github.com/alphagov/fabric-scripts/>

 The Fabric scripts are useful for running something on a set of machines.
-For instance, to restart all instances of the content API on backend boxes:
+For instance, to restart all instances of the content store on backend boxes:

-`fab $environment class:backend app.reload:contentapi`
+`fab $environment class:backend app.reload:content-store`

 Check the `app.py` class for different methods you can use.
 To run more specific commands you can run the following (`sdo` for sudo):

-`fab $environment class:backend sdo:"service contentapi reload"`
+`fab $environment class:backend sdo:"service content-store reload"`

 For more information, check out the [Fabric scripts README](https://github.com/alphagov/fabric-scripts#readme>).